-- 1. Minimum GPA of 3.0
+- a.
+Minimum GPA of 3.0

-- 2. Complete all course work with no incompletes
+- b.
+Complete all course work with no incompletes

-- 3. Meet all program specific requirements
+- c.
+Meet all program specific requirements

-- 4. Apply for graduation
+- d.
+Apply for graduation

 The student is, in every case, responsible to see that he or she properly applies for graduation and meets the graduation requirements.